kamilion/customizer/README.md

 ### BUGS

-To report a bug, create and submit your issue at https://github.com/fluxer/Customizer/issues
+To report a bug, you should include the following details: what version of system host, what version of customizer, what ISO image, description of problem and screenshot, if possible.
 The developers will look into submitted issues from time to time, usually a day or two.
 Only issues found in latest versions of Customizer are concerned.
-Therefore, issues in older versions will be ignored.
+Issues in older versions will be ignored.

+Example of issue submission details:
+Ubuntu 12.04, Customizer 3.2.1, ubuntu-mini-remix-12.04-amd64.
+Using GUI, after select 'Build', cannot create ISO image file and application exits immediately, Terminal shows Error 119: No kernel found when compiling image.

+Create and submit your issue at https://github.com/fluxer/Customizer/issues

 ### COPYRIGHT